Is Earning American AAdvantage Elite Status With Credit Card Spending Worth It?

 A hybrid qualification approach could make sense

-Like I said, on an ongoing basis I couldn’t imagine earning Executive Platinum status exclusively through credit card spending:
+On an ongoing basis I couldn’t imagine earning Executive Platinum status exclusively through credit card spending:

-• If you’re earning status entirely through credit card spending, one has to wonder how much value you’d actually get out of the status; it’s not worth inefficiently spending $200,000 on a credit card so that you can get better treatment on a few trips per year
+• If you’re earning status entirely through credit card spending, one has to wonder how much value you’d actually get out of the status; it’s probably not worth inefficiently spending $200,000 on a credit card so that you can get better treatment on a few trips per year

 If you usually book fairly inexpensive fares, you might otherwise earn 100,000 Loyalty Points.
 At that point I think it could be worth putting some spending on credit cards to earn (or maintain) Executive Platinum status.
 That’s especially true if you could earn 250,000 Loyalty Points.